Dorfkirche Stralau

 Nearby Attractions

-2. East Side Gallery: Just a short distance away, this open-air gallery features murals painted on a section of the Berlin Wall, providing insights into art and history.
+2. East Side Gallery: A renowned open-air gallery featuring murals painted on a remaining section of the Berlin Wall, capturing the spirit of freedom and artistic expression.

 Insider Tips